slskd/slskd/docs/config.md

 ## Incomplete and Downloads

-By default, the incomplete and downloaded files are saved in `APP_DIR/incomplete` and `APP_DIR/downloads` directories, respectively.
+By default, incomplete and downloaded files are saved in `APP_DIR/incomplete` and `APP_DIR/downloads` directories, respectively.
 The application will create these directories on startup if they don't exist.

 Alternative locations can be specified for each directory.
 Directories must exist and be writable by the application; the application will not attempt to create them.